HarperDB/documentation/docs/applications/README.md

 	}
 }
 ```
+The Resource class automatically tracks changes you make to your resource instances and saves those changes as this transaction is committed (again these methods are automatically wrapped in a transaction).
+So when you push data on to the `tricks` array, this will be recorded and persisted when this method finishes and before sending a response to the client.

 We can also define custom authorization capabilities.
 For example, we might want to specify that only the owner of a dog can make updates to a dog.
 We could add logic to our `post` method or `put` method to do this, but we may want to separate the logic so these methods can be called separately without authorization checks.
 The Resource API defines allowRead, allowUpdate, allowCreate, and allowDelete, or to easily configure individual capabilities.
 For example, we might do this:
 ```javascript